Hekkfern/Cpp-For-Everyone/source/annex01/coding-good-practices.rst

 When mixing logical AND and logical OR in a single expression, explicitly parenthesize each operation to ensure they evaluate how you intend.

 To avoid surprises, use the bitwise operators with unsigned operands or std::bitset.

+Avoid using-directives (such as using namespace std;) at the top of your program or in header files.
+They violate the reason why namespaces were added in the first place.